Finding Specific Titles

 What are subject-specific reference sources?

-These are focused in a particular discipline or topic.
-Often, these sources will have more detailed entries written by a specific scholar in the field and provide a bibliography.
+These are reference books focused in a particular discipline or topic.
+Often, these sources will have longer, more detailed entries written by a specific scholar in the field and provide a bibliography.
+These are especially useful when starting your research to learn more about your topic, gain keywords for your searches, and get a bibliography of potential sources that you can find and use yourself.

 Where are reference sources located?

 There is a reference collection on the 1st floor, behind that Research Help desk, that you can browse.
-However, many reference sources can also be found in the circulating collection or available online.
+However, many reference sources can be found in the circulating collection or available online.
+It's best to search the catalog first before browsing the shelves.

 How do I search for reference sources?